Crashes along I-95 in Wilmington increase due to start of construction project

 WILMINGTON, Delaware (WPVI) -- Crashes on a portion of Interstate 95 in Delaware have dramatically increased since the start of a construction project.

-"Really, it just getting people to drive safer through this corridor," C.R.
+"Really, it's just getting people to drive safer through this corridor," C.R.
 McLeod with the Delaware Department of Transportation.

 The project is called Restore the Corridor Wilmington, and it is expected to last about two years.